suryavengadesan/lc/lc.md

 # Python Tricks

+- Mutability and Immutability
+    - Hashmaps can only store immutable types
+        - Strings are immutable types

 - Variable Swapping
     - Trade values saved in variables a and b
     - Can also apply to values within python arrays